ZanzyTHEbar/EasyNetworkManager/README.md

 - ESP8266
 - ESP32

+> [!NOTE]\
-> **Note**: Full ESP32C3 support is still in development, please report any bugs in the issues section.
+> Full ESP32C3 support is still in development, please report any bugs in the issues section.
 > Of note, this has been successfully tested on all boards except for the ESP32C3.
 > This library fully supports M5Stack devices.